Environmental Initiatives

 In addition to contributing to the reduction of environmental burdens by our clients as one aspect of our CSR activities through our businesses, we are also working to reduce environmental burdens associated with our own business activities by driving environmental improvement initiatives under our environmental management system framework, which centers around the use of PDCA (Plan-Do-Check-Act) cycles.

-We have attained ISO14001 certification at a total of 26 business locations (23 offices and 3 data center locations), and are engaged in efforts to expand this number further.
+We have attained ISO14001 certification at Nine companies and 21 bases of the CTC Group (20 bases in Japan and one base overseas), and are engaged in efforts to expand this number further.
 We are also working to drive environmental improvement activities at business locations across the entire CTC Group, regardless of their ISO certification status.

 Environmental Management Structure